Español

 For medical questions, we encourage you to review our information with your doctor.

 During treatment for Wilms tumors, the main concerns for most families are the daily aspects of getting through treatment and beating the cancer.
-After treatment, the concerns tend to shift toward the short- and long-term effects of the cancer and its treatment, and concerns about the cancer coming back.
+Afterward, these concerns tend to shift toward the short- and long-term effects of the cancer and its treatment, and concerns about the cancer coming back.

-It’s certainly normal to want to put the tumor and its treatment behind you, and to get back to a life that doesn’t revolve around cancer.
-But it’s important to realize that follow-up care is a central part of treatment that offers your child the best chance for long-term recovery.
+It’s normal to want to put the tumor and its treatment behind you, and to get back to a life that doesn’t revolve around cancer.
+But it’s also important to know that follow-up care is a central part of treatment for Wilms tumor.
+These exams, tests, and appointments offer your child the best chance for long-term recovery.

-Your child’s health care team will discuss a follow-up schedule with you, which will include physical exams and imaging tests (such as chest x-rays, ultrasounds, and CT scans) to look for the growth or return of the tumor, or any problems related to treatment.
+These exams and tests will look for the growth or return of the tumor, or any problems related to treatment.

-If your child had parts or all of a kidney removed, blood and urine tests will be done to check how well the remaining kidney tissue is working.
-If your child received the drug doxorubicin (Adriamycin) during chemotherapy, the doctor may also order tests to check the function of your child’s heart.
+If your child had part or all of a kidney removed, blood and urine tests will be done to check how well the remaining kidney tissue is working.
+If they got the drug doxorubicin (Adriamycin) during chemotherapy for their Wilms tumor, the doctor may also order tests to check the function of your child’s heart.

-The recommended schedule for follow-up exams and tests depends on several factors, including:
+Your child’s schedule for follow-up exams and tests will depend on several factors, including:

-Doctor visits and tests will be more frequent at first (about every 6 to 12 weeks for the first couple of years), but the time between visits may be extended as time goes on.
+Doctor visits and tests will be more frequent at first.
+You can expect to have an appointment every 6 to 12 weeks for the first couple of years.
+But you might have less frequent visits as time goes on.

-During this time, it’s important to report any new symptoms to your child’s doctor right away, so that the cause can be found and treated, if needed.
-Your child’s doctor can give you an idea of what to watch for.
+It’s important to report any new symptoms to your child’s cancer care team right away, so the cause can be found and treated, if needed.
+The care team can give you an idea of what to watch for.

-If the tumor does come back, or if it doesn’t respond to treatment, your child’s doctors will discuss the treatment options with you.
+If your child’s tumor comes back, or if it doesn’t respond to treatment, the cancer care team will discuss treatment options with you.

-Children with bilateral Wilms tumors (tumors in both kidneys) or Denys-Drash syndrome will also need regular tests to look for possible early signs of kidney failure (including urine tests, blood pressure checks, and blood tests of kidney function).
+Children with bilateral Wilms tumors (tumors in both kidneys) or Denys-Drash syndrome will also need regular tests to look for possible early signs of kidney failure.
+This includes urine tests, blood pressure checks, and blood tests of kidney function.

-Talk with the treatment team about developing a survivorship care plan.
+Talk with your child’s treatment team about developing a survivorship care plan.
 This plan might include:

 It’s also very important to keep health insurance coverage.
 Tests and doctor visits can cost a lot, and even though no one wants to think of the tumor coming back, this could happen.

-Because of major advances in treatment, most children treated for Wilms tumor are now surviving into adulthood.
-Doctors have learned that treatment can affect children’s health later in life, so watching for health effects as they get older has become more of a concern in recent years.
+Because of major advances in treatment, most children with Wilms tumors are now surviving into adulthood.
+Doctors have learned that treatment can affect a child’s health later in life, so watching for health effects as they get older has become more of a concern in recent years.

 There may be other possible complications from treatment as well.
-Your child’s doctors should discuss any possible problems with you.
+Your child’s cancer care team should discuss any possible problems with you.

 For more about some of the possible long-term effects of treatment, see Late Effects of Childhood Cancer Treatment.

 Most children with Wilms tumors are very young when they are diagnosed.
 Still, some children may have emotional or psychological issues that need to be addressed during and after treatment.
-Depending on their age, they may also have some problems with normal functioning and school work.
+Depending on their age, children may also have some problems with normal functioning and schoolwork.

 These types of issues can often be helped with support and encouragement.
-Doctors and other members of the health care team can also often recommend special support programs and services to help children after treatment.
-For more information, see When Your Child's Treatment Ends.
+Your child’s health care team might also recommend special support programs and services for children after cancer treatment.
+To learn more, see When Your Child's Treatment Ends.

-Centers that treat many patients with Wilms tumors may have programs to introduce new patients and their families to others who have finished their treatment.
-This can give parents an idea of what to expect during and after treatment, which is very important.
+Centers that treat many children with Wilms tumors may have programs to introduce new patients and their families to others who have finished their treatment.
+This can give you an idea of what to expect during and after treatment, which is very important.

 Support groups for families of children with cancer can also be helpful.
-If you need help finding such a group, call your American Cancer Society at 1-800-227-2345 and we can put you in touch with a group or resource that may work for you.
+If you need help finding such a group, call the American Cancer Society at 1-800-227-2345.
+We can put you in touch with a group or resource that may work for you.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.